Taff Vale Railway: Cardiff Dock congestion and Barry

 The phenomenal increase in volume of coal shipped out of the various Cardiff docks had long been such that their capacity was overwhelmed.
 There were constant complaints that congestion on the railway and in the harbour resulted in unacceptable delays and costs.
 One outcome of the situation was the promotion and construction of docks at Barry, as well as the Barry Railway which ran direct from the Rhondda collieries to Barry.
 The Barry Railway was authorised in 1884 and Barry Docks opened on 18 July 1889.

 The Barry Railway went on to promote a direct Cardiff, Penarth and Barry Junction Railway, which would run direct and also have a roundabout line following the coast.
 The TVR opposed this and promoted its own alternative lines.
 Parliament decided on a compromise in which the Barry Railway could build the direct line from a junction with the TVR and Cogan, while the TVR would build the coastal route from Penarth Town, joining the Barry Railway at Biglis Junction near Cadoxton.
-The TVR scheme was authorised by the Cardiff, Penarth and Barry Junction Railway Act of 6 August 1885.
+The TVR scheme was authorised by the Cardiff, Penarth and Cadoxton-juxta-Barry Junction Railway Act 1885 (48 & 49 Vict. c. clxxv) of 6 August 1885.
 The line was ready and opened on 1 December 1887 but the junction connection at Biglis was not made at first.
 For the sake of diplomacy it had to wait until the Cogan connection of the Barry line was ready.
 Both lines opened on 20 December 1888.
 TVR passenger trains ran through to the Biglis Junction station of the Barry Railway from August 1889.
 (The station was renamed Cadoxton on 1 June 1890).
-The Cardiff, Penarth and Barry Junction Railway became vested in the Taff Vale Railway Company by an Act of 26 August 1889.
+The Cardiff, Penarth and Barry Junction Railway became vested in the Taff Vale Railway Company by the Taff Vale Railway (Amalgamation and Capital) Act 1889 (52 & 53 Vict. c. cxciii) of 26 August 1889.